b1f6c1c4/git-lad/README.md

     making sure that everything is up-to-date.
 - `git rebase` and `git merge` may work or not work.
 - You must specify individual files/submodules to add, instead of a folder.
+- No built-in glob support.
+Use your shell's glob.
+- No `.gitignore` support.

 ## Usage